oracle/accelerated-data-science/docs/source/user_guide/jobs/data_science_job.rst

 For more details, see :doc:`infrastructure` configurations and see :doc:`runtime` configurations.

-In :py:class:`~ads.jobs.builders.runtimes.python_runtime.PythonRuntime`,
+In :py:class:`~ads.jobs.PythonRuntime`,
 the ``entrypoint`` can be a Python script, a Python function or a Jupyter notebook.

 Once the job is created, the job OCID can be accessed through ``job.id``.
 Once the job run is created, the job run OCID can be accessed through ``run.id``.

-The ``watch()`` method is useful to monitor the progress of the job run if logging is configured.
+The :py:meth:`~ads.jobs.DataScienceJobRun.watch` method is useful to monitor the progress of the job run.
 It will stream the logs to terminal and return once the job is finished.
+Logging configurations are required for this method to show logs.

 Here is an example of the logs:

 .. code-block:: text